sysadmin-info/sysadmin.info.pl/content/en/blog/agents-of-chaos.md

 ---
-title: "Agents of chaos"
+title: Agents of chaos
 date: 2022-03-21T11:36:01+00:00
-description: "Despite appearances, this is not a documentary about Russian interference in the 2016 US presidential election.
-I would call it a revealing of the cards, showing the truth about the Russian invasion and the reasons for the war in Ukraine first in 2014 and then in 2022."
+description: Despite appearances, this is not a documentary about Russian interference in the 2016 US presidential election.
+I would call it a revealing of the cards, showing the truth about the Russian invasion and the reasons for the war in Ukraine first in 2014 and then in 2022.
 draft: false
 hideToc: false
 enableToc: true